Severe Weather Statement issued for Osborne, Smith by NWS - NewsBreak

 Severe Weather Statement issued for Osborne, Smith by NWS

-Effective: 2021-08-10 02:11:00 CDT Expires: 2021-08-10 02:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 02:20:00 CDT Expires: 2021-08-10 02:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 To report severe weather contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Hastings.
-Target Area: Osborne; Smith A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 230 AM CDT FOR SOUTHWESTERN SMITH AND NORTHWESTERN OSBORNE COUNTIES At 211 AM CDT, severe thunderstorms were located along a line extending from near Cedar to 6 miles east of Alton, moving northeast at 25 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Osborne; Smith A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 230 AM CDT FOR SOUTH CENTRAL SMITH AND NORTH CENTRAL OSBORNE COUNTIES At 220 AM CDT, severe thunderstorms were located along a line extending from Cedar to near Osborne, moving east at 40 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Gaylord, Alton and Cedar.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected.
+Locations impacted include Gaylord.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0